rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/4-Session4-reproducibility-tools.md

 Containers
 - understand the basics of containers and the benefits of using them for code portability and reproducibility
-- navigate Dockerhub, build a Singularity container on Ceres from a Docker image, create a Docker image
+- navigate Dockerhub, build a Singularity container on Ceres from a Docker image, create a Docker image, create a DOI for a container image

 <br><br>